Here, our Audio Production alumnus Daniel Argon shares his insights into his music making and how you can make money from selling your beats online.

 To make a sustainable living from making music, a good place to start is selling beats online, which is something I do.
 You make the beat, you go on BeatStars, for example, and you can set your price.
 You can lease your music as well, which means you can sell it as many times as you want.
 So there’s a lot of money to be made there.

 In terms of which beats are more popular than others, Drake-type beats typically do well at the moment.

 However, millions of other people are making them as well, so it’s hard to get noticed.
 If you make beats that are more underground vibes, then you are more likely to get noticed, but maybe not many people will look for them.
 So at the end of the day, it’s how you market your music and how you build your reach for people to find you.

 What about payment?

-In terms of payment, you typically get paid an advance on the Master recording when you work with a label.
-The norm for royalties from the Master recording is usually between 1% and 3%.
-For example, you get paid $500 in advance, and then you start seeing money from that one or 3% after the label has made $500.
+In terms of payment, you typically get paid an advance on the master recording when you work with a label.
+The norm for royalties from the master recording is usually between one and 3%.
+For example, you get paid $500 in advance, and then you start seeing money from that one or 3% after the label has made $500 back.

-That being said, if you’re signing a contract, make sure that you’re getting around one to 3% minimum in royalties.
+That being said, if you’re signing a contract, make sure that you’re getting between one and 3% minimum in royalties.
 The advance depends, you might get anything from $300 to $5,000.

 This is very different if you work with independent artists because they can set their own terms and you can negotiate for a bit more.
 So you can typically take 30% or 40% of royalties from the master recording instead.
 Sometimes these independent artists don’t have too much money, so they won’t pay you in advance, but you will get more royalties instead.